 This was the last time British Empire allowed privateering.

 The end of British Empire’s policy of impressing American sailors into the Royal Navy

 Explore articles from the HistoryNet archives about War Of 1812

 » See all War Of 1812 Articles

 War Of 1812 summary: The War of 1812 was an armed conflict between the United States and the British Empire.
-The British restricted the American trade since they feared it was harmful for their war with France and they also wanted to set up an Indian state in the Midwest in order to maintain their influence in the region.
-That’s why 10,000 Native Americans fought on the side of the British in this war.
+The British restricted the American trade since they feared it was harmful for their war with France.
+They also wanted to set up an Indian state in the Midwest in order to maintain their influence in the region, which is why 10,000 Native Americans fought on the side of the British.
 Since Canada was a British colony back then, Canadians were also British allies.
 The Americans objected to the British Empire restricting their trade and snatching their sailors to serve on British ships.
 They were also eager to prove their independence from the British Empire once and for all.

 Major Events of The War of 1812

 During the war, both sides suffered many losses and even the White House was burned down in 1814.
 The British were quite defensive in the beginning, since they concentrated their military efforts on Napoleonic Wars but after their victory over France in 1814, they started to fight Americans more aggressively.
 American national pride was boosted by the victories in the Battle of Baltimore in 1814 and the Battle of New Orleans in 1815.
 Thanks to those victories the Americans started to call this war “a second war for independence”.